 Step 3: Create your payroll process.
 If your business is new, you need to develop a payroll process from scratch.
 You’ll need to decide when you plan to pay employees, how often, and what payment methods you’ll offer.

-Step 5: Review and approve time sheets.
+Step 5: Collect, review, and approve time sheets.
 To run payroll accurately, you need to collect time sheets several days in advance.
 Reviewing the time sheets from your nonexempt employees gives you time to speak with anyone who might have made mistakes.
 There are many ways to track employee time—some of which are free.

 Step 7: Pay employee wages, benefits, and taxes.
 The best way to pay your employees is through direct deposit.
-But cash and paper checks are also options.
+But paying employees via cash and paper checks are also options.
 Utah does not have a state minimum wage, so the federal minimum wage of $7.25 per hour applies.
 You can pay your federal and Utah state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.